kfish/elm-shadertoy/README.md

 ## How it works

-You can define vertex meshes, game logic and physics very clearly in Elm, then write your shaders directly in GLSL, The Elm compiler translates the Elm code to Javascript and checks the GLSL for parse errors.
+You can define vertex meshes, game logic and physics very clearly in Elm, then write your shaders directly in GLSL.
+The Elm compiler translates the Elm code to Javascript and checks the GLSL for parse errors.
 On the client web browser, the GLSL is interpreted by the system OpenGL system, such as the GPU driver.